 Minimizes Pressure Ulcers

-This statistic tells you the percentage of long-term care patients that are suffering from new or worsened pressure ulcers or bed sores.
-We factor in this statistic in computing our nursing grades.
+This statistic gauges the percentage of long-term patients which are suffering from new or worsened pressure ulcers or bed sores.
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls